 - Warm rinse.

-Type 2 Hex-Free chem film surface conversion process with TCP-HF (typically 5 steps):
+The Type 2 hex-free chem film surface conversion process with TCP-HF has two variations, Acid Clean and Alkaline Clean.

 - Trivalent chromium, hex-free chrome coat

-- Rinse is used in the type 2 method of surface conversion coating known as TCP-HF.
+- Second Rinse is used in the Type 2 method of surface conversion coating known as TCP-HF.

 Best Technology can build equipment for Type 1 or Type 2 chromate conversion coatings.

-The TCP-HF (Hexavalent Free) conversion coating aluminum equipment offered by Best Technology and TCF-HF chemistry by Chemeon are both QPL-listed and Nadcap-certified.
+The TCP-HF (hexavalent free) conversion coating equipment offered by Best Technology and TCF-HF chemistry by Chemeon are both QPL-listed and Nadcap-certified.

 Whether your needs are Type 1 or Type 2 (TCP-HF), call on Best Technology for all of your chemical conversion coating equipment needs!